 With regards to the Bachelor's program, the student must satisfy all of the graduation requirements in a period not exceeding six main semesters for full time students and a period not exceeding eight main semesters for part time students.
-However, Mechanical Engineering Bachelor Degree students who majored in Manufacturing Engineering Technology for their Associate's Degree are exempt from the above mentioned policy and must complete all graduation requirements in a period not exceeding eight main semesters for full time students and ten main semesters for part time students.
+However, Mechanical Engineering Bachelor Degree students who majored in Manufacturing Engineering Technology for their Associate's Degree are exempt from the above mentioned policy and must complete all graduation requirements in a period not exceeding eight main semesters for part time students.